nolanlawson/css-talk-2022/markdown.md

 With layout, we're figuring out how to place those elements geometrically on the page

-The output of these steps is the ["layout tree" (or "render tree")](https://browser.engineering/layout.html#the-layout-tree), and that's the thing that is passed to the paint (green) step that actually lays out pixels on the screen.
+The output of these steps is the calculated layout of the page, which is passed to the paint (green) step that actually lays out pixels on the screen.

 ---